Skip to content

 Table Section Header

-4. Use the gear icon to open the configuration modal on top right corner of the section.
+4. Use the gear icon to open the configuration modal in the top right corner of the section.

 Table Section Configuration